European Sporadic-E

 KEY:

-The data block in the bottom left corner includes the date and the start/end times for the 15 minute period of the current map in UTC.
+Click on the image to open it on a new tab and view the data block in the bottom left corner, which includes the date and the start/end times for the 10 minute period of the current map in UTC.